Ssingo leave it late as Gomba get lifeline

 "I am happy my players followed the instructions.
 Kyadondo was strong but we showed fighting spirit.
 If we continue like that we can give ourselves a chance," Kisakye said.

-His opposite Anrhony Ssekitto was unhappy with individual errors that cost the team.
+His Gomba counterpart Anthony Ssekitto was unhappy with individual errors that cost the team.

 "We need to stay focused.
 We made many mistakes but we have enough time to make corrections" Ssekitto said.